 The Restaurant Attack

-Impatience was beginning to set in as Natalie Rumsfort stirred her Effen Black Cherry vodka.
-She furtively looked around the Chicago Fire OvenClubhouse Restaurant for her potential snitch.
-Whoever it was, they were an hour late and it was Saturday, 8:30 p.m., and nearly dark outside.
-Natalie had already ordered a personal pepperoni pizza with double Italian sausage and consumed half of it.
+Impatience was beginning to set in as Natalie Rumsfort twirled the stem of her glass of Pinot Noir.
+She furtively looked around the Clubhouse Restaurant for her potential snitch.
+Whoever it was, he was an hour late and it was nearly dark outside.
+Natalie had already ordered a Classic Italian Beef sandwich and consumed most of it.

 Having arranged this meeting through a series of text messages, the caller wanted a one-on-one with no other participants.
-In turn, Natalie demanded a very public meeting place, the Crowne Plaza Hotel’s ClubhouseChicago Fire Oven Restaurant, a on the ground floor of the famous hotel/resort next to the Donald E. Stephens Convention Center in Rosemont.
+In turn, Natalie demanded a public meeting place, the Clubhouse Restaurant, a golf-themed eatery adjacent to the famous Crowne Plaza Hotel in Rosemont.

-She was seated at a small two-person table against the half-wall separating the restaurant from the hotel proper of the jam-packed Above the half-wall was a series of framed plastic panels printed with a pebble pattern, providing plenty of light and privacy. restaurantnearly full.
-Natalie looked toward the open kitchen.
-There was a small bar with five stools, four of them occupied by two couples.
-At the far end was a woman in a black jumpsuit, stylish brunette pixie-cut hairstyle, nursing a drink.
+She was seated at a small booth against one of the exterior windows of the jam-packed restaurant.
+Natalie looked toward the sprawling bar.
+A woman in a black jumpsuit and a stylish brunette pixie-cut hairstyle was nursing a drink at one of the corners.
 She, like Natalie, was looking around the restaurant, searching for someone.

-Now thoroughly irritated, Natalie separated another slice of the pizza with her fingers and took a bite.
-As she swallowed, she spotted a person approaching, looking at every table as he moved.
+Now thoroughly irritated, Natalie dipped the last bit of her Italian Beef sandwich into the au jus cup and took a bite.
+She spotted a person approaching as she swallowed, looking at every table as he moved.
 He wore black slacks, a shirt printed with a Gypsy-like pattern, and an open black leather jacket.
-He stopped at her table and turned to face her, saying: “Natalie Rumsfort, of Sun-Times?”
+He stopped at her table and turned to face her.

+“Natalie Rumsfort of Sentinel?”

 “Yes, I’m Natalie.”

 His expression turned morose as he reached inside his jacket pocket for a pistol.
-Pointing the laser sight at Natalie’s forehead, he growled in nearly broken English:“Never fuck weeth Albanian beezness, you pay weeth your life.”
+Pointing the laser sight at Natalie’s forehead, he growled in broken English.

+“Never fuck weeth Albanian beezness.
+You pay weeth your life.”

 Eons of evolution have altered the human body to respond to danger instantly.
 Most people experience this while driving when an obstacle unexpectedly appears, like a car pulling out of a driveway.
-The heart rate immediately accelerates as adrenalin courses through the body, the respiration spikes, and the mind’s responsiveness amplifies.
+The heart rate immediately accelerates as adrenalin courses through the body, respiration spikes, and the mind’s responsiveness amplifies.
 For most people, this increases the chance of proper corrective action, like pressing the brake.
 In Natalie’s case, the opposite happened as she froze, overcome with instant fright.
-She let out a scream as her bladder emptied into her jeans.
+Her bladder emptied into her jeans.

-The woman sitting at the end of the bar was lightning fast as she maneuvered around the tables and dove for the gunman.
+The woman sitting at the corner of the bar was lightning fast as she maneuvered around the tables and dove for the gunman.
 Angel reached him just as he pulled the trigger, using her right hand to deflect the gun upwards as it fired.
 This pistol had no silencer, so the blast was intolerably loud.
-The errant shell hit the plastic panel and shattered it.
+The errant shell hit the glass window and shattered it.
 There were shrieks from the startled customers as most of them began diving for cover.

-Angel used her momentum to drive the gunman into the half-wall.
+Angel used her momentum to drive the gunman to the edge of Natalie’s table.
 She got a hand on his gun and struggled as he tried to turn the gun towards her.
 It fired again into the ceiling, the blast reverberating throughout the restaurant.
 Natalie remained frozen, shivering like a child after a day in the snow.
 People were screaming as panic coursed throughout the restaurant.